Histology independent therapies (HITs)

 Histology independent therapies (HITs) can treat certain cancers that start in the organs of the body.
 HITs are not currently used to treat blood cancers such as leukaemia or lymphoma.
 This is because they are not effective at treating these types of cancer.

-Testing for a gene variant
+Testing for a gene change

 Your doctors may be able to test a sample of the tissue they took from the cancer when you were first diagnosed.
 This is called a biopsy.
 Sometimes they need to take another sample.
 They will explain if they need to do this and how they will take the sample.